lorenzoongithub/nudge4j/docs/twigs/readme.txt

 twigs are JavaScript snippets to execute by the Nashorn Engine.
-After all, all members of members of the rhinoceros family have a herbivorous diet.
+After all, all members of the rhinoceros family have a herbivorous diet.

 See also:
 - https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)#Name